T

 landmark

-A UNESCO World Heritage site, this magnificent example of late Gothic architecture was once the center of Valencia's silk trade.
-Admire the soaring vaulted ceilings in the main trading hall.
+A UNESCO World Heritage site, this stunning example of late Gothic architecture was once the center of Valencia's silk trade.
+Admire the ornate Sala de Contratación (Contracting Hall) with its spiraling columns.

 ~120 min